jmalicki/github-pr-automation-mcp/docs/IMPLEMENTATION_PLAN.md

 ## Phase Overview

-The implementation is divided into 6 phases, each building on the previous:
+The implementation is divided into 7 phases, each building on the previous:

 1. **CI/CD Setup** - Establish automated testing and quality checks for all future PRs
 2. **Foundation** - Core infrastructure and GitHub integration
-3. **Core Tools** - Implement the 3 primary tools requested
+3. **Core Tools** - Implement the 3 primary tools requested 3.5. **Fix Pagination** - Convert to MCP cursor-based pagination (protocol compliance)
 4. **Enhanced Tools** - Add supplementary tools for comprehensive PR management
 5. **Optimization** - Performance, caching, and error handling improvements
 6. **Polish** - Documentation, examples, and deployment tooling